Blackened Steak Cheesy Twisted Pasta Alfredo: 5 Secret Steps

 Ingredient Swaps, Smart Substitutions & Flavorful Additions

 Need to make some changes?
-We got you!
+Here are a few ideas:

-• Flavorful Addition: Add a handful of sun-dried tomatoes to the Alfredo sauce for a burst of tangy sweetness that complements the richness of the dish.
+• Spinach: Add a handful of fresh spinach to the Alfredo sauce for a touch of freshness and added nutrients.

 Tools and Equipment Needed: Your Kitchen Arsenal